Fight Injustices and Advance Equity with a Minor in Legal Studies

 Required Courses

-A minimum of nine (9) credits in Upper Division must be taken at St. Edward's University.
+Nine (9) credits must be 3000 or higher courses and those nine credits must be taken at St. Edward's University.

-Note: Political Research and Statistics (3 credits) is recommended but is not required.
+POLS 3328: Political Research and Statistics (3 credits) is recommended, but not required.

 As the American Bar Association (ABA) notes, there is no single pre-law course of study.
 Instead, the ABA recommends that undergrads take classes where they learn to write and critically analyze different types of arguments.